Blue skate

-The blue skate (Dipturus batis), also known as the grey skate or blue-grey skate, is a species of cartilaginous fish, a ray, belonging to the family Rajidae, the skates.
+The blue skate (Dipturus batis), also known as the grey skate, blue-grey skate, and common skate, is a species of cartilaginous fish, a ray, belonging to the family Rajidae, the skates.
 It was formerly considered to be conspecific with the flapper skate (D. intermedius), the combined taxon being known as the common skate.
 Historically, it was one of the most abundant skates in the northeast Atlantic Ocean and the Mediterranean Sea.
 Despite its name, today it appears to be absent from much of this range.
 Where previously abundant, fisheries directly targeted this skate and elsewhere it is caught incidentally as bycatch.
 The former species was uplisted to critically endangered on the IUCN Red List in 2006 and it is protected within the EU.

 Research published in 2009 and 2010 showed that the common skate should be split into two, the smaller southern D. cf. flossada (blue skate), and the larger northern D. cf. intermedius (flapper skate).
 Under this taxonomic arrangement, the name D. batis is recommended to be discarded.
 Currently, the scientific name D. batis (with flossada as a synonym) is retained for the blue skate and D. intermedius for the flapper skate.